Michael Abrash: Technical writer

 Michael Abrash was a columnist in the 1980s for the magazine Programmer's Journal.
 The articles were collected in the 1989 book, Power Graphics Programming.
-His second book, Zen of Assembly Language Volume 1: Knowledge (1990), is about writing efficient assembly code for the original IBM PC's Intel 8088 processor, but was released after the 80486 CPU was already being used in IBM PC compatibles.
+His second book, Zen of Assembly Language Volume 1: Knowledge (1990), is about writing efficient assembly code for the original IBM PC's internally 16-bit Intel 8088 processor; it was released after the 32-bit 80486 CPU was already being used in IBM PC compatibles.
 Volume 2 was never published.

 In the early to mid-1990s, Abrash wrote a column about graphics programming for IBM PC compatibles for Dr. Dobb's Journal called "Ramblings in Realtime."
 In 1991, his column introduced Mode X: a 256 color 320x240 graphics mode with square pixels instead of the slightly elongated pixels of the standard 320x200 mode.
 The same column covers a VGA feature allowing up to four pixels to be written at once—something which had not been widely documented outside of the VGA specification.
 The article and its follow-ups ignited interest among MS-DOS game programmers.
 "Ramblings in Realtime" also covered polygon drawing, 3D graphics, and texture mapping.

 Much of the content of Zen of Assembly Language was updated in Zen of Code Optimization: The Ultimate Guide to Writing Software That Pushes PCs to the Limit (1994).

 In 1997 Abrash's Graphics Programming Black Book, was published.
 It is a collection of Dr. Dobb's Journal articles and his work on the Quake graphic subsystem.

 Abrash stopped writing publicly in the 2000s until maintaining a public blog at Valve, "Ramblings in Valve Time", from April 2012 until January 2014.